PortPy-Project/PortPy/README.md

   (venv) pip install -r requirements.txt
   ```

-In order to understand the functionality of PortPy in better way, we suggest you to navigate through example eg_1_basics.py to create a sample IMRT plan and visualize it.
+To better understand the PortPy functionality, we recommend running an example script eg_1_basics.py for creating and visualizing a sample IMRT plan.

 # License
 PortPy code is distributed under **Apache 2.0 with Commons Clause** license, and is available for non-commercial academic purposes.